sixhobbits/hugoblog/content/posts/2020-retrospective.md

 content like that.

-My initial response to this was to try to move towards “Developer Advocacy as a Service”, but it doesn’t really role off the tongue, and I’m not sure that “Developer Advocacy” is actually a job that will survive the Tech Bubble I’m convinced we’re in.
+My initial response to this was to try to move towards “Developer Advocacy as a Service”, but it doesn’t really roll off the tongue, and I’m not sure that “Developer Advocacy” is actually a job that will survive the Tech Bubble I’m convinced we’re in.